Types of fostering

 It could be for just a few days, a few months, or even longer.
 That’s why there are different types of fostering to match the different needs of children with the different things that carers can offer.

-Task Centred fostering is where you are working towards a goal within a set time period.
-You could be preparing a child to return to their own family, to an adoptive family or long term foster carers or helping older children to get ready for living independently.
-Find out more about task centred fostering.
+Short term (task centred) fostering is where you work towards a goal within a set time period.
+Short term fostering helps prepare children to return to their own family, to an adoptive family or long term foster carers, or helping older children to get ready for living independently.

 Long term fostering

-Long term fostering involves caring for children who cannot return to their families and for whom adoption isn’t appropriate.
-Find out more about long term fostering.
+Long term fostering is a type of fostering that involves caring for children who cannot return to their families and for whom adoption isn’t appropriate.

 Disability short break fostering

-Disability short break (Previously Family Link) fostering supports children who have a disability and their family.
-You look after a child for a short break, maybe overnight or for a weekend or in the school holidays.
-Find out more about short breaks fostering.
+Disability short break fostering is a type of foster care that supports children who have a disability and their family.
+If you were to help Foster for Staffordshire with disability short break fostering, you would look after a child for a short break, maybe overnight or for a weekend or in the school holidays.

 Resilience foster care

-Resilience foster carers provide long term, family based placements for young people aged 10-18 years who currently live in residential care.
-As a resilience foster carer you would foster one young person and support that person to adult life.
-Find out more about resillience foster care.
+Resilience foster care provides long term care for young people aged 10-18 years who currently live in residential care.
+As a resilience foster carer, you would foster one young person and support that person to adult life.

-When parents have difficulties at home, their child/ren may need to be looked after by someone else.
-For example: a relative, friend or other person who is connected to the child/ren.
-These arrangements can be made directly between parents and their relatives or friends or a social worker may be involved.
-This is sometimes called a kinship care arrangement.
+When parents have difficulties at home, their children may need to be looked after by someone else, for example: a relative, friend or other person who is connected to the children.